Office for National Statistics: Former departments

 Before the establishment of the UK Statistics Authority, the statistical work of ONS, since June 2000, was scrutinised by the Statistics Commission, an independent body with its own chairman and small staff.
 This ceased to operate from 1 April 2008.
-The General Register Office and the post of Registrar-General for England & Wales ceased to be part of ONS from that date but remains subject to ministerial accountability within the Home Office.
+The General Register Office and the post of Registrar-General for England and Wales ceased to be part of ONS from that date but remains subject to ministerial accountability within the Home Office.

 The Blue Book

-The annual United Kingdom National Accounts are published in an online publication (The Blue Book) by the Office for National Statistics.
+The annual United Kingdom national accounts are published in an online publication (The Blue Book) by the Office for National Statistics.
 It records and describes economic activity in the United Kingdom and as such is used by government, banks, academics and industries to formulate the economic and social policies and monitor the economic progress of the United Kingdom.
 It also allows international comparisons to be made.
 The Blue Book is published alongside the United Kingdom Balance of Payments – The Pink Book.